 A two-loop figure-8 is a figure-8 knot with two bights.
-Working with this knot is a little tricky.
-Here are the steps that were used to create the following illustration.
+One of the loops in this knot has a fixed size.
+See the "Multi-Loop Figure-8 knot (above), too.
 A sample file provides additional instructions on using the two-loop figure-8 knot.

 An inline figure-8 puts a directional figure-8 loop in the middle of a rope.

 An overhand safety knot can be used to secure the tail of a rope.

 Münters are always green and do not change color with ropes.